AmaniEzz/SOLID-principles-Python/README.md

 - Clients should not be forced to implement a function they do not require.
     - e.g. Create more interfaces (abstract classes) if needed and/or provide objects to constructors.

+### Why useful?
+    •	Help write good classes.
+    •	Help write unit tests.
 ---

 ## 5. Dependency Inversion
 - High-level modules should not depend on low-level modules.
-Both should depend on abstractions.
+Both should depend on abstractions or interfaces.
     - e.g. Make classes inherit from abstract classes.
-- Abstractions should not depend on details.
-- Details (concrete implementations) should depend on abstractions.
+- A direct dependecy - on a concrete class - need to be "inverted".

+### Why useful?
-- It helps you separate components and helps reduce coupling in the code
+    •	It helps you separate components and helps reduce coupling in the code.

 ---